 Likewise, in software development based on the requirement, you need to divide them into increments.
 Take each module through all phases and get them ready for release.
 Each increment ready for release will get added to the next increment in parallel to another increment that underwent all phases.
 As we know agile is an iterative process this becomes easy to implement.

-What are the chief characteristics of this model?
+What are the Chief Characteristics of this Incremental Model?

 The entire development work will be divided into modules.
 Which means each module is a project.
 It will be independent and all the phases of software development must be completed for this one module.